-Objective: To investigate the relationship between intra-uterine growth and renal function among Jamaican young adults.
+Objective: To investigate the relationship between intrauterine growth and renal function among Jamaican young adults.

-Conclusion: There was a high prevalence of CKD in this young Afro-Caribbean population.
-Lower birth weight was associated with reduced renal function in early adulthood, which may result in an increased risk of CKD later on in adulthood.
+Conclusion: There was a high prevalence of CKD in this Afro-Caribbean young population.
+Lower birthweight was associated with reduced renal function in early adulthood, which may result in an increased risk of CKD later on in adulthood.
 Early life interventions may also be warranted in addressing the CKD epidemic.